pierre-cm/galbe/docs/concepts/routes.md

 ## Defining Static Routes

 Static routes serve files from the filesystem.
+If the target is a directory, it will recursively serve all files within it.

 ```ts
 galbe.static(path: string, target: string, options?: StaticEndpointOptions)